Travis Kelce Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Season Stats

-- Kelce's stat line this year features 70 catches for 848 yards and five touchdowns.
-He averages 70.7 yards per game, and has been targeted 105 times.
+- Kelce has caught 70 passes on 105 targets for 848 yards and five touchdowns, averaging 70.7 yards per game.

 - Kelce has been the target of 21.2% (105 total) of his team's 495 passing attempts this season.